High-Resolution Climate Modeling

 The impact of lower stratospheric heating perturbations on atmospheric moisture and deep convection - Clarissa Kroll

 Volcanic eruptions lead to heating perturbations in the tropopause and lower stratosphere, as would geoengineering relying on stratospheric aerosol injection.
 This has impacts on moisture transport into the stratosphere both in the form of water vapor and in the form of frozen moisture originating from deep convection.
 Whereas the water vapor transport is controlled by the larger-scale tropical cold-point temperatures, and therefore sufficiently described by conventional coarse-scale simulations, a realistic description of frozen moisture transport by deep convection is only achieved with km-scale simulations.
-We study both moisture transport pathways using a hybrid approach: For the study of water vapor entry values we rely on coarse-scale large ensemble simulations for volcanic eruptions of different magnitudes (Download Kroll et al., 2021).
+We study both moisture transport pathways using a hybrid approach: For the study of water vapor entry values we rely on coarse-scale large ensemble simulations for volcanic eruptions of different magnitudes (external page Kroll et al., 2021).
 For the frozen moisture entry within overshooting convection, we narrow in and select one volcanic eruption magnitude to investigate with km-scale simulations.
-The km-scale simulations then allow us to study the effects of heating perturbations on single deep convective systems (Download Kroll et al. 2023, Download Kroll et al. 2024).
+The km-scale simulations then allow us to study the effects of heating perturbations on single deep convective systems (external page Kroll et al. 2023, external page Kroll et al. 2024).

 We have synthesized the findings from coarse and high resolution studies by combining them in one thermodynamically based description of the involved processes.
 This formulation allows a fast estimation of changes in stratospheric moisture content.
-The findings can be used to improve upon the currently used parameterizations of overshooting convection, estimate the impact of future eruptions, or to bring the stratospheric moisture increase, i.e. after the 2022 Hunga eruption, into context (Download Kroll and Schmidt 2024).
+The findings can be used to improve upon the currently used parameterizations of overshooting convection, estimate the impact of future eruptions, or to bring the stratospheric moisture increase, i.e. after the 2022 Hunga eruption, into context (external page Kroll and Schmidt 2024).